 Dr. Murray holds a doctorate in religion from the School of Theology at Claremont and a Doctor of Humane Letters from Hebrew Union College.
 He served 10 years of active duty with the U.S. Air Force, receiving the Soldier’s Medal of Valor in 1958.

 B.K.
 Sister Gita Patel

 Sister Gita Patel is the lead coordinator of Brahma Kumaris Meditation Center in Los Angeles and travels extensively to promote the work of Brahma Kumaris World Spiritual University.
-Having been exposed to spiritual truths from an early age, Sister Gita had found her calling and decided to focus on what mattered most in life – the development of her soul journey.
+Having been exposed to spiritual truths from an early age, Sister Gita found her calling and decided to focus on what mattered most in life – the development of her soul journey.

 For the past 37 years, she has studied the gentle art of Raja Yoga meditation and continues to promote a peaceful, natural and satvic vegetarian lifestyle.
 Many of Sister Gita’s thoughts are inspired by Brahma Kumaris teachings.